lanl/benchmarks/doc/sphinx/08_sparta/sparta.rst

 ATS-3/Crossroads
 ----------------

-This system is not available yet but is slated to be the reference platform.
+This reference platform is described in detail in :ref:`ReferenceCrossroads`.

 .. _SystemATS2: